top of page

 Journey to Faith

-April 30 th 2024 I was baptized by my father, a true believer.
-Many things I like to choose and control, but I find what is out of my control becomes the most interesting parts of my existence.
-The date that my parents were to visit, was of convenience, and the day that worked best for my baptism, also of convenience, happened to be between Good Friday and Easter Sunday.
-As a true fan of symbolism, I could not have chosen it better.
-My Testimony was as follows: I have wat
+Baptism — April 30, 2024 On April 30, 2024, I was baptized by my father—a true believer.
+I like to choose.
+I like to control.
+And yet, I keep finding that what lies outside my control becomes the most interesting part of my existence.
+The timing of my parents’ visit was practical.
+The day that worked best for my baptism was also practical.
+It just happened to fall between Good Friday and Easter Sunday.
+As someone who loves symbolism, I couldn’t have chosen it better—even if I

 brandy612